-Use this online version of the WhatWeb tool to fingerprint your web application, web server and other technologies of a web page.
-The tool examines the web server HTTP Headers and the HTML source of a web page to determine technologies in use.
+Online version of WhatWeb and Wappalyzer tools to fingerprint a website detecting applications, web servers and other technologies.
+The tools examine the web server HTTP Headers and the HTML source of a web page to determine technologies in use.

 Security vulnerabilities in well known web applications and technologies are a common attack vector.
 Keeping your web applications and client side scripts up to date can reduce your risk of being hacked significantly.

-Detect web technologies in use on a site through passive analysis of a regular web request
+Detect web technologies in use by HTTP/HTTPS sites through passive analysis of a regular web request.

-Access to 27 Vulnerability Scanners and OSINT Tools
+- Access to all 28 Vulnerability Scanners and OSINT Tools

 404 not found errors are being generated.
 This is what moves the testing from passive to more active scanning.